fugro-oss/LASDatasets.jl/docs/src/interface.md

 # High-Level Interface

-*LAS.jl* provides a number of high-level functions to easily manipulate your *LAS* data.
+*LasDatasets.jl* provides a number of high-level functions to easily manipulate your *LAS* data.

 ## *LAS* Datasets